STUDIO DIRECTOR AND VOCAL MENTOR

 Rachelle has been teaching voice and performance in Newcastle and the greater Hunter area since 2001.
 Through her years of teaching she has witnessed a growing demand for skilled, experienced and dedicated voice teachers who understand the individual requirements of each voice and every student.
-The Voice Studio was created to meet this demand.
+The Voice Studio, with its unique structure and solely focused on voice, was created to meet this demand.

 Rachelle’s initial music training was as a classical pianist and cellist.
 This later led to classical voice lessons where she quickly emerged as a lyric coloratura soprano.
 She has had the privilege of studying under Sydney highly esteemed singer, educator and music author, Victoria Watson; previously of Opera Australia and the Victorian State Opera.
 In 2005 she studied in Munich, Germany, by invitation, with eminent vocal coach Rita Loving of the Bayerisches Staatsoper.